Ho Chi Minh City was the last leg of our two week trip to Vietnam. It was also the shortest.

 HOW TO GET AROUND

 As of this writing, there is no metro system in Saigon.
 The easiest and most convenient way to get around the city is by ride sharing app.
-Uber and Grab are cheap in Vietnam.
-We used Uber to go everywhere and if I remember correctly, a 20 minute ride from District 1 to District 4 cost about VND 45,000.
+Grab is cheap in Vietnam.
+We used Grab to go everywhere and if I remember correctly, a 20 minute ride from District 1 to District 4 cost about VND 45,000.
 Even the locals recommend it over taxis.
 We didn’t do it but our AirBnB host even suggested Grab motorbikes as a great way of touring the city.

-I’m not an expert on Ho Chi Minh City but I do hope that you find this guide useful.
+By no means am I an expert on Ho Chi Minh City but I do hope you find this guide useful.
 I’m only sharing some of the things I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+If you have any suggestions, then please let us know in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 Thanks for stopping by and have an awesome time in Saigon!

 These are some of the things we brought with us to Saigon.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are Amazon affiliate links.)